neuropsychology/NeuroKit/README.rst

         :target: https://github.com/psf/black
         :alt: Black code

-NeuroKit2 is a collaborative project with a community of contributors with all levels of development expertise.
-Thus, if you have some ideas for **improvement**, **new features**, or just want to **learn Python** and do something useful at the same time, do not hesitate and check out the following guides:
+NeuroKit2 is the most `welcoming <https://github.com/neuropsychology/NeuroKit#popularity>`_ project with a large community of contributors with all levels of programming expertise. **But the package is still far from being perfect!** Thus, if you have some ideas for **improvement**, **new features**, or just want to **learn Python** and do something useful at the same time, do not hesitate and check out the following guides:

 - `Understanding NeuroKit <https://neurokit2.readthedocs.io/en/latest/contributing/understanding.html>`_
 - `Contributing guide <https://neurokit2.readthedocs.io/en/latest/contributing/contributing.html>`_